Sunday, December 11, 2022

 Laying out the Turnout

-A turnout is required to connect the WWSL main line with the OPLC main line and sawmill industry complex.
+A turnout is required to connect the WWSL main line with the OPLC main line, arrival/departure track, yard lead track and and industrial spurs.
+Per specifications there should be at least 2 inches of straight track before reaching the module edge.

-Laying the track.
-Tunnel 1 Roadway is WWSL Medium Profile Roadway.
+• Tunnel 1 Roadway is WWSL Medium Profile Roadway.
 See 4.2.11.2 Modeling Technique for Medium Profile Roadway for details.
-See 4.2.3 Straight Track and 4.2.4 Curves for construction details.

 In the next blog (Section 12 - Tunnel 1 - Part 2) I will discuss the Landform Design Considerations.